Sponsored content

 1. Start early and think small

 One of the most useful decluttering tips is to start early.
-Allowing yourself ample time to decide what to keep and get rid of can reduce stress and make the overall process more organised and efficient.
+Allowing yourself ample time to decide what to keep and give away can reduce stress and make the overall process more organised and efficient.

 Instead, try breaking the process down into more manageable tasks.
-For example, you could focus on sorting through a particular category of items – or, go even smaller, working through one drawer, box, or shelf at a time.
-Smaller tasks can feel less daunting and provide a fresh sense of accomplishment and motivation each time you tick a job off.
+For example, you could focus on sorting through a particular category of items – or go even smaller, working through one drawer, box, or shelf at a time.
+Smaller tasks can feel less daunting and provide accomplishment and motivation each time you tick one off.

 2. Practise acceptance

 Letting go of certain items is an inevitable part of downsizing.
-Acknowledging this early on and accepting that you may need to make difficult decisions can help you remain realistic.
+Acknowledging this early on and accepting that you may need to make tricky decisions can help you remain realistic.

-For example, you may have a box of old silverware that you love but know you’ll never use; or a collection of gardening tools you’ll no longer have a use for.
-Being practical about what does and doesn’t accommodate your new home, and what you don’t use and need anymore, can make decisions clearer and more straightforward.
+For example, you may have a box of old silverware that you love but know you’ll never use, or a collection of gardening tools you no longer need.
+Being practical about what does and doesn’t accommodate your new home, and what you no longer need, can make your decisions more straightforward.

-Remember, you’ll thank yourself later when you can enjoy your new comfortable and uncluttered living space, without sorting through endless things you don’t have space for.
+Remember, you’ll thank yourself later when you can enjoy your new comfortable and uncluttered living space without sorting through endless items you don’t have space for.

 See all the items they buy